 The Double Door, situated in the Wicker Park area of Chicago, has been around since 1994.
 Many local and national bands have played on this stage to packed shows of around 550 fans.
 A few of the most well-known shows include a Lollapalooza after-party featuring Sonic Youth in 2006, a last minute cancellation fill-in show by hometown heroes Rise Against, and a super secret Rolling Stones concert back in 1997.

-The Aragon Entertainment Center, constructed in 1926 for an unbelievable sum of two million dollars, has earned its reputation as one of the most famous dance halls in the United States.
+The Aragon Ballroom Chicago, constructed in 1926 for an unbelievable sum of two million dollars, has earned its reputation as one of the most famous dance halls in the United States.
 Some of the amazing talent that has graced the stage of the Aragon include crooner Frank Sinatra, big band-leaders Lawrence Welk and Glenn Miller, and the “King of Swing” himself, Benny Goodman.
 After brief incarnations as the Cheetah Club in the 1960s, the Aragon has been under the same ownership now since 1973.
 It remains one of the longest-standing Chicago music venues to grace this list.

 True to its name, the Hideout has been a haven for rebels since it legally opened its doors in 1934.
 Built in only two days, its first existence was as a well-kept secret for those who didn’t play by Prohibition’s rules.
 And it has remained steadfast in its dedication to those who find themselves on the fringes of society.
 Musicians who have appeared onstage here include Jack White and sister Meg of the White Stripes, Billy Corgan of the Smashing Pumpkins, then-unknown Neko Case, Wilco, and the Flaming Lips.